Thillu Mullu (2013 film): Critical reception

 M. Suganth of The Times of India gave 3.5/5 and said, "Much of the credit for this (film) should go to director Badri, whose script clearly suggests that some amount of thought has gone into reworking a cult classic for present-day audiences.
 Instead of going for a scene by scene remake, he manages to spin newer situations that make it very much a film of our times."
 In.com said, "Thillu Mullu is good fun while it lasts and enjoyable for Shiva’s antics.
 Any remake’s success is when it makes us forget the original and this new Thillu Mullu does that well with different situations and a decent cast".
 Sify said, "Thillu Mullu on the whole is a laugh riot, go have your fun.
 The film, in the end, is a broad entertainer that plays to the gallery.
 Keep your expectations in check, and you are sure to come out with a smile."
 The New Indian Express wrote, "Breezy and fun-filled, Thillu Mullu keeps one entertained for the most part".

 On the other hand, S. Saraswathi of Rediff.com wrote that the film "fails to evoke spontaneous laughter and lacks the brilliance and rib-tickling humour of the original."
 IANS too was critical of the film, "One of the glaring differences between the two versions is the treatment of comedy.
 While in the original it was sensible and funny, it is loud and commercial in the remake.
 Despite a few rib-tickling moments between Shiva and Prakash Raj, 'Thillu Mullu' suffers due to extended running time and skewed screenplay."
 Baradwaj Rangan wrote for The Hindu, "The film, in its earlier avatar, was aided immensely by the eye-rolling eccentricities of 'Thengai' Srinivasan, which is exactly what's needed when the hero is playing it straight.
 Prakash Raj, here, isn't allowed that kind of leeway – he's given nothing to work with.
 And things are made worse by a screenplay that moves in fits and starts, never building up steam.
 Isn't there more to comedy than one-liners?"

 Box office

 The film clashed with Theeya Velai Seiyyanum Kumaru but still performed well.

 Controversies

-Prior to release, Visu (the writer for the original Thillu Mullu) filed a civil suit against Vendhar Movies, restraining them from releasing the remake.
+Prior to release, Visu, screenwriter of the original Thillu Mullu, filed a civil suit against Vendhar Movies, restraining them from releasing the remake.
 According to him, the remake had the same screenplay and dialogues as the original version, and the producers did not seek permission to remake his film.
 However, the court dismissed the case, concluding that the remake did not have the same screenplay as the original version, allowing it to release on 14 June.